-In February 2016, South Carolina Governor Nikki Haley, Nurse-Family Partnership, and Social Finance announced the launch of the nation’s first Pay for Success initiative aimed at improving health outcomes for mothers and children living in poverty.
-The initiative expands Nurse-Family Partnership’s evidence-based program to an additional 3,200 first-time, low-income mothers and their babies across South Carolina.
-The program will support these mothers in having healthy pregnancies, becoming knowledgeable and responsible parents, and giving their babies the best possible start in life.
-By strengthening families and improving early childhood development, this project will spark multigenerational change and help break cycles of poverty.
+In February 2016, former South Carolina Gov. Nikki Haley, Nurse-Family Partnership, and Social Finance launched the nation’s first Pay for Success initiative aimed at improving health outcomes for mothers and children living in poverty.
+The program expanded Nurse-Family Partnership’s evidence-based program to an additional 3,000 first-time mothers with low incomes, and their young children, across South Carolina.
+The program supported these mothers by helping them maintain healthy pregnancies and become knowledgeable, responsible parents so they could give their children the best possible start in life.
+This project aimed to spark multigenerational change and help break cycles of poverty by strengthening families and improving early childhood development.

 “This innovative program is going to allow us to improve the health of our children and families, and it’s a perfect example of what we can do when leaders from the private sector and public service work together.”